 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 - ½ cup butter

-- 4 cups cubed white bread (left out overnight to dry)
+- 4 cups cubed white bread left out for several hours or overnight to dry out

 - 1 Tbsp chopped Italian parsley

 - 1 Tbsp poultry seasoning

 - Preheat oven to 350°F. Coat a 12-cup nonstick Bundt pan with cooking spray.
 Set aside.

 - Melt butter in a medium skillet over medium-high heat.
 Add onion and celery cook until softened, about 3-5 minutes.

 - Add the cooked vegetables to a large bowl with the cornbread, white bread, chicken stock or broth, condensed cream of celery soup, beaten eggs, parsley, sage, poultry seasoning, garlic salt and pepper.
 Stir well.
 Pour into prepared pan.